ptomulik/puppet-packagex/README.md

 utility is used to find installed ports.
 It's better than using [*pkg_info*](http://www.freebsd.org/cgi/man.cgi?query=pkg_info&sektion=1) for several reasons.
 First, it is said to be faster, because it uses compiled version of ports INDEX file.
-Second, it works with both kinds of package databases - with the old *pkg* database and the new [*pkgng*](http://www.freebsd.org/doc/handbook/pkgng-intro.html) database, providing seamless interface to any of them.
+Second, it works with both - the old *pkg* database and the new [*pkgng*](http://www.freebsd.org/doc/handbook/pkgng-intro.html) database, providing seamless interface to any of them.
 Third, it provides package names and their "out-of-date" statuses in a single call, so we don't need to separatelly check out-of-date status for installed packages.
-While this version of *portsx* is not yet ready to work with *pkgng*, using *portversion* is a big step towards *pkgng* world.
+This version of *portsx* works with old *pkg* database as well as with *pkgng*, using *portversion*.

 #### FreeBSD ports collection and its terminology